Athletics DepartmentSportsSports ProfileSoccer

 “Alexia has never just sat and been satisfied.
 She just pushes herself.
 She’s kind of an internal person, internal kind of driver of her own success,” Wilson said.
 “I mean, I couldn’t really ask for more.”

-About Seamus Geoghegan 19 Articles
+Seamus Geoghegan

 they/them’s the facts